Dalice Pinnell | Sup4theSoul™

 - Life experiences and believes they are important in shaping our practice as Social Workers

 Her experience as a Social Worker has been across many fields and cohorts.
 Her biggest cohort and experience throughout her career has been in supporting those experiencing mental health struggle.
+In the supervision space, she supports many in their mahi in the family violence space.

 She created a social service within a large medical centre to meet the needs of approximately 12,000 patients and around 30 multi-disciplinary staff members.